nopeslide/lifesensor/parts/README.md

   - build all versions of all parts
 - `make build`
   - build all versions of all parts
+- `make test`
+  - test all versions of all parts
 - `make clean`
   - clean all versions of all parts
 - `make distclean`